Billy Joel Fast Facts

 1973 - Releases his first hit single, "Piano Man."

-1978 - Wins two Grammys for Song of the Year and Record of the Year for "Just the Way You Are."
+February 15, 1979 - Wins two Grammy Awards for Song of the Year and Record of the Year for "Just the Way You Are."

-1979 - Wins two Grammys for Album of the Year and Best Male Pop Vocal Performance for his album, "52nd Street."
+February 27, 1980 - Wins two Grammy Awards for Album of the Year and Best Male Pop Vocal Performance for his album, "52nd Street."

 April 15, 1982 - Is hospitalized after he severely injures both hands in a motorcycle accident on Long Island.
 He needs two months to recover.